 5 Facts You Need to Know About Schizophrenia

 At least two million Americans suffer from schizophrenia, a complex brain disorder that makes it difficult to regulate emotions, think clearly, and interact with others.
-Experts aren’t sure exactly what causes schizophrenia, but the disease is often treatable.
+And unfortunately, schizophrenia can be a challenging disorder to understand for both those diagnosed with it and those who want to know more.
+Experts aren’t sure exactly what causes schizophrenia, but the disease is often treatable and manageable.

 Knowing some of the facts about the disease may help you understand the psychological condition.